-All of the net proceeds from this offering will be distributed to OCI Chemical.
+All of the net proceeds from this offering will be paid to Wyoming Co. and OCI Chemical.
 As a result, none of the net proceeds will be available to us to fund our operations, to maintain or grow our asset base or to pay distributions to public unitholders.

-Because we will distribute all of the net proceeds from the sale of common units in this offering to OCI Chemical, including net proceeds from the sale of additional common units pursuant to the underwriters' option to purchase additional common units, we will not receive any of the net proceeds from this offering.
+Because we will pay a portion of the net proceeds to Wyoming Co. in exchange for the contribution of its 10.02% limited partner interest in OCI Wyoming to us and distribute all of the remaining net proceeds from the sale of common units in this offering to OCI Chemical, including net proceeds from the sale of additional common units pursuant to the underwriters' option to purchase additional common units, we will not receive any of the net proceeds from this offering.
 Consequently, none of the net proceeds from this offering will be available to us to fund our operations, to maintain or grow our asset base or to pay distributions to the public unitholders.
 Please read "Use of Proceeds."